An ‘adventurous’ trip to Thailand would not be complete without trying one of the country’s exotic snacks: insects. (Eating Insects in Thailand)

-Okay — I know what you’re thinking.
+I know what you’re thinking.
 It’s crazy, right?
-Like, who would even dare to eat such a thing? …Well, those would be:
+Who would even dare to eat such a thing? …Well, those would be:

 - Most Thais

 Yes, I’ve tried them!
 But before I go on, I should clarify that eating insects in Thailand during my visit to Chiang Mai wasn’t my first time to do so, and that’s because I have already tried it once back in the Philippines.
 But unlike Thailand, Beijing, Laos, Cambodia etc., the Philippines doesn’t commonly sell and eat insects as a ‘street food’ — it’s more like a ‘specialty’ in few select areas like in Pampanga.

 So why was I willing to eat these insects?